4210-Capstones/touchless-kiosk-raspy-net/capstone-documentation/Week1.md

   Brainstorming tables needed, possibly using sqlalchemy and maybe postgres

 - Pod 5 (Leap Motion):
   Waiting on the installation of new memory cards (finding them + setting them up).
-Swiping functionality research in progress
+Swiping functionality research in progress.
+Mitchell is  working on the 3d printing stands for the cameras.

 - Pod 6 (UNO UI Research/Partner):
   UI select UNO Partner that includes past research, current research, videos, design of the modules of various partners (backend)